 Easy-to-work soil is soil that is fertile and friable.

-Adding Compost and Manure
+Add Aged Compost and Manure

-Prepare established beds by adding a layer of aged compost across the top of the bed; this often called sheet composting.
+Prepare established beds by adding a layer of aged compost or commercial organic planting mix across the top of the bed; this often called sheet composting.
 A 2-inch layer of aged compost is best added when the bed is cleared at the end of a growing season.
 That will allow winter rains and snow to carry the compost down into the soil.
 Sheet composting can also happen in late winter or early spring; then you may want to lightly turn the compost under to encourage further decomposition.

 More tips at No-Dig, No-Till Gardening